jorge-torresgomez/BVS_data/README.md

 2. The code to process the above file accessible in `code_file.mlx`.
 This code, written in [MatLab](https://www.mathworks.com/products/matlab.html), provides main components related to closed path trajectories followed by nanosensors through the Human Circulatory System.
 4. The pdf `matlab_arrays.pdf` to graphically support the meaning of the main arrays in `code_file.mlx`.
-5. Resulting components stored in the matlab file `BVS_processed_data.mat`.
+5. Resulting components stored in the Matlab file `BVS_processed_data.mat`.
-6. Resulting components to train the machine learning model stored in the matlab file `BVS_training_data.mat`.
+6. Resulting components to train the machine learning model stored in the Matlab file `BVS_training_data.mat`.

 The data file `1000Bots_500s_3accuracy.csv` provides a table composed of 7 columns according to the coordinates of flowing nanosensors in the Human Circulatory System: